c

 Using multiple stages

-While serve is a valid option we can do better.
+While serve is a valid option, we can do better.
 A good goal is to create Docker images so that they do not contain anything irrelevant.
 With a minimal number of dependencies, images are less likely to break or become vulnerable over time.

 Multi-stage builds are designed to split the build process into many separate stages, where it is possible to limit what parts of the image files are moved between the stages.
-That opens possibilities for limiting the size of the image since not all by-products of the build are necessary for the resulting image.
-Smaller images are faster to upload and download and they help reduce the number of vulnerabilities your software may have.
+That opens possibilities for limiting the size of the image since not all the by-products of the build are necessary for the resulting image.
+Smaller images are faster to upload and download and they help reduce the number of vulnerabilities that your software may have.

 With multi-stage builds, a tried and true solution like Nginx can be used to serve static files without a lot of headaches.
 The Docker Hub page for Nginx tells us the required info to open the ports and "Hosting some simple static content".